There will be a few things to get prior to going home. The following is a list of things I recommend:

 DISHES: I prefer ceramic as they do not tip over as easily and are not so loud.
 Stainless steel is OK as well but do not get plastic bowls.

 FOOD: Your puppy will go home eating dry Royal Canine Puppy and I will give you some to start with.
 As time goes on, if you want to switch foods that is up to you but you will need to start with this diet to keep things consistent for your puppy in the beginning.
 Nutrition is obviously an important part of your dogs long term health.
 We are learning more about how to properly feed our dogs for long term health – do not get caught up in the expensively marketed foods and philosophies.
 Stick with a larger established company that can afford to have nutritionist on staff and purchase quality ingredients that are consistent vs cheapest.
-AVOID companies who are strong at marketing to your emotions and weak elsewhere…there are many around at the moment and they are frequently the most expensive as well.
+AVOID companies who are strong at marketing to your emotions and weak elsewhere…there are many around and they are frequently the most expensive as well.
 Veterinary nutrition is a relatively young field of study…it is going to look different every few years at this time.
+If you are feeding a quality diet, most supplements are not needed.

-SHAMPOO: For the first few months, a tear free baby shampoo is OK.
+SHAMPOO and CONDITIONER: For the first few months, I use a puppy product.
 Long terms I use many products depending on what I am trying to accomplish with a coat but typically have product from Chris Christianson, Isle of Dogs, #1 All Systems to name a few.
+Conditioner is mandatory to keep the skin and coat healthy.

 TOYS: Each puppy/dog has it’s preference for favorite toys.
 I would get a variety to start with and go from there.
 Don’t forget to wash them occasionally and rotate between at least three groups so they do not become bored with them.